rasterradio/Kumite/README.md

 ### Followup Attacks

-*Kumite* does not have a conventional combo system.
+*Shotokan Dojo* does not have a conventional combo system.
 Rather, successful normal attacks can be followed up with another normal attack, in any Stance.
 During the Followup the defender can Evade or switch stances to block the second attack, even if they were hit by the first move.
 If both attacks land, the defender will be Knocked Down.
 There is a brief window where a second attack counts as a Followup, letting players delay their strike.

 ### Power Attacks